nkzw-tech/fbtee/docs/enforcing_plain_text.md

   - It’s a subset of fbt which can also represent rich text contents (i.e. a mix of text and React components)
 - `fbs` means something like "FB string", it’s not a true acronym. 😅

-## Why using it?

-- Enforce plain text only translatable strings, which is useful for:
-  - Writing localizable HTML attributes like `title`, `label`, `placeholder`, etc...
-    - Why again?
-Because those HTML attributes only expect a string value; no HTML!
-      - **Note that if you’re using `<fbt>` with embedded arbitrary HTML/React components, we’re dropping the inner texts so chances are that the final localized text is _incomplete!
-(See [onStringSerializationError hook](https://github.com/facebook/fbt/blob/09ad3546a2f02c53af4c031113989564872eba34/flow-types/libdef/fbt.js#L109-L131) for more info)_**
-  - React components or any JS code where you need to enforce those same constraints

 ## How to use it?

 - Use the `fbs()` functional API _(recommended)_